Maimouna Diarra

 Maimouna Diarra (born 30 January 1991) is a Senegalese basketball player for Club Deportivo Promete of La Liga Feminina.

 She represented Senegal in the basketball competition at the 2016 Summer Olympics.

+Diarra played one season in the WNBA for the 2017 Los Angeles Sparks, becoming the second Senegalese player in the league, after Astou Ndiaye-Diatta.
+Los Angeles waived her prior to the following year's training camp.